 Physiological visualization and symptomatological modeling 🧠

-The collected data shows that pain concentrates in the temples and stomach, with hyperactivation of gastric motility, while numbness and heaviness affect the limbs.
+The collected data shows that pain concentrates in the temples and stomach, with a hyperactivation of gastric motility, while numbness and heaviness affect the limbs.
 These maps are not merely subjective; they align with changes in heart rate and visceral signals recorded by the application.
-From a 3D biomedicine perspective, this approach allows reported symptomatology to be overlaid onto digital anatomical models, creating volumetric representations of the multisystemic response.
+From a 3D biomedicine perspective, this approach allows overlaying reported symptomatology onto digital anatomical models, creating volumetric representations of the multisystemic response.
 Monitoring in real-world environments offers an authenticity that laboratory studies cannot replicate, balancing scientific rigor with actual alcohol consumption.

 From symptom to model: the future of in-situ monitoring 🔬